mat-ruszczycky/practice-react-todo/README.md

 - https://github.com/tastejs/todomvc

 ## 01. Requirements
-Descriptions of what needs to be built; categorized as functional, non-functional, and constraints.
+What needs to be built; categorized as functional, non-functional, and constraints.

 ### Functional
-Behaviors and/or features of user actions, events or business needs that the application/system is expected to have.
+Behaviors and/or features the app/system is expected to have.

 #### Required Behaviors/Features:
 - User(s) can read TODO items as a list.